Introduction to the Universal GUI

 Indicium is mandatory to use the Universal GUI and most Indicium installations are currently deployed on IIS.
 Deployment of the Universal GUI on IIS is shown as an example.
 Any webserver capable of serving static files can be used to deploy the Universal GUI.

-The unzipped Universal GUI folder can be placed next to Indicium.
+Place the unzipped Universal GUI folder next to Indicium.
 A common location for the Universal GUI would be in the

 Location of the Universal GUI on an IIS server, next to Indicium